blogdaren/PHPCreeper/README.md

 composer require blogdaren/phpcreeper
 ```

-## Usage: not depend on the application framework
+## Usage: NOT Depend On The PHPCreeper Application Framework
 Firstly, we should know there is another official matched application framework
 named [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application)
 which is published simultaneously for your development convenience,
 although this framework is not necessary, we strongly recommend that you use it for
 business development, thus it's no doubt that it will greatly improve your job efficiency.
-However, somebody still wish to write the code which not depends on the framework, it is
+However, somebody still wanna write the code which **NOT** depends on the framework, it is
 also easy to make it.

 Assume we wanna capture the weather forecasts for the next 7 days, now let's take an example to illustrate the usage: